CAGR in Excel Formula (Table of Contents)

 - Copy the value of D2 in cell E2 and use the % sign in cell E2 or write =D2 in cell E2 and click on the % sign.

-Now try putting any random values in the starting values, ending values, and a number of years.
-The cell D2 gives a CAGR value.
+Now try putting any random values in the starting, ending, and the number of years.
+Cell D2 gives a CAGR value.

 And exact Rate percentage is displayed in cell E2.

 Let’s take another example of the Formula in Excel.
 We have the below data,

 - Find a starting Value as the beginning balance, which is B1.

 - Find an Ending Value as the Ending Balance, which is B5.

 - Count the number of years, which is 3.

 - In Cell C1, write down the formula for CAGR, which is (Ending Balance/Starting Balance)˄(1/Number of Years) – 1.